 Intern with Us

 The Interfaith Center for Sustainable Development seeks qualified interns to work closely with our staff in manifesting the organization’s vision.
-Since the organization’s founding, about 35 people have interned at our organization.
+Since the organization’s founding, over 60 people have interned at our organization.
 It would be fair to say that their contribution has had a significant part in growing the organization and implementing its projects.
 He/she will be involved in a diverse range of assignments and responsibilities, which may include contacting religious institutions from multiple faiths; planning a North American interfaith environmental speaking tour; researching religious sources on environmental issues; engaging in background research on philanthropic foundations; website development and updating; and design, planning, and assessment of interfaith environmental events and seminars in Israel and internationally.
 Part- or full-time internships are available, ranging from ten to forty hours per week, for a minimum of five weeks.
 Internships are unpaid.

 Testimonial from Siiri Bigalke, ICSD Intern in 2014: “I first heard about the Interfaith Center for Sustainable Development when I attended an environmental leadership panel composed of a Muslim, Christian, and Jewish faith leaders involved in sustainability.
 I was attracted to this organization because it brings together two of my passions (interfaith and environmental work) in a city that is dynamic and full of opportunities to reach out to diverse communities of people.
 In a sense, this has also been the most challenging part of this internship – the fact that we are working to create bridges of understanding to populations of people who have an intense and rich history of conflict and misunderstanding.
 Since I started my internship in January, I have worked on a host of different projects relating to subjects such as women’s empowerment, conflict resolution, and sustainable development – as well as more skills based projects centered on fundraising, public speaking, tourism, and communications.